-At this stage, you need to have a portrait of your potential suppliers and buyers to identify the best channels of attracting your consumers.
+At this stage, you need to have a portrait of your potential suppliers and buyers to identify the best channels for attracting your consumers.

-You can do it by yourself or with assistance of marketing professionals.
-In the first case you need:
+You can do it by yourself or with the assistance of marketing professionals.
+In the first case, you need:

 - Get insights on your audience

-- Analyze keywords that your prospective customers use in regards to your niche
+- Analyze keywords that your prospective customers use in regard to your niche

 Now you are ready to connect with the suppliers and negotiate the terms of your service.